 Often, however, we are in a rush while our dogs seem intent on stopping at every lamppost, blade of grass and pavement crack for a good sniff.
 While it can be frustrating to wait for your dog or to chivvy them along frequently, your dog is exploring their neighbourhood in its own unique way.

 Although we share the same walk with our dog, we experience it very differently.
-Whereas we may notice the things that we can see or hear, and use visual cues to find our way around our dogs are mapping their route with their nose.
+Whereas we may notice the things that we can see or hear and use visual cues to find our way around, our dogs sniff to map their route with their nose.

-What’s more, our dogs can separate a smell into its component parts.
-While we may smell freshly baked bread, for example, our dog is sniffing, yeast, flour, salt, and oil and more than likely the previous contents of the oven.
+What’s more, our dogs can separate a smell into its parts.
+While we may smell freshly baked bread, for example, our dogs sniff yeast, flour, salt, and oil and more than likely the previous contents of the oven.

 In fact, our dog’s brains are uniquely designed for the job.
 The area of our dog’s brain dedicated to scent analysis is 40 times larger than our own.